HydroProtocol/ethereum-tx-sender/docs/api_docs.md

 Details

-when you query logs by ``hash``, you will get only one log in response data. when you query logs by ``item_id`` and ``item_type``, you will get a list of logs. this is because when the log you sent has been seed up, launcher will resend the log with a larger gas, and the response also contains all the resend logs.
+when you query logs by ``hash``, you will get only one log in response data. when you query logs by ``item_id`` and ``item_type``, you will get a list of logs. this is because when the log you sent has been seed up, sender will resend the log with a larger gas, and the response also contains all the resend logs.

 Response Data